 Yes No Share to Facebook

-Question: Can a prosecutor prove intent in an uttering threats case?
+Question: Does a prosecutor have to prove intent to threaten in an uttering threats case in Ontario?

-Is a Prosecutor Required to Prove An Intent to Threaten During the Prosecution of An Uttering Threats Case?
+Does a Prosecutor Hold the Burden to Prove Intent to Threaten Within An Uttering Threats Case?

 A Prosecutor Must Prove That Allegedly Threatening Words Were Uttered With An Intent to Threaten.